 Jocelyn Angelone, Office Manager

-Jocelyn Angelone moved to Bronxville in 2005, and has spent the last decade in and associated with Eliza Frost School - as a mom of 2 alumni, an assistant teacher, and as an active member of the Bronxville Parent’s Association.
-Her work with the Association included organizing fundraising events, being a booster for the schools, teaching staff and children and bringing a level of professional financial oversight to the work.
+Jocelyn Angelone moved to Bronxville in 2005, and has spent the last decade in and associated with Eliza Frost School - as a mom of 2 alumni, an assistant teacher, and as an active member of the Bronxville School Parents’ Association.
+Her work with the Association included organizing fundraising events, being a booster for the schools, teaching staff and children, and bringing a level of professional financial oversight to the work.
 Jocelyn began her career as a CPA/CFA in Canada, continuing the work after moving to New York until the family moved to Bronxville.
 She jokes that she has three jobs: chauffeur and head cheerleader for her children’s athletic adventures; president of lovely Labradoodle Hoya’s dog walking service; and Office Manager of Christ Church Bronxville.
-All questions regarding contributions can be directed to Jocelyn.
+All questions regarding contributions may be directed to Jocelyn.